arabianhorses/USDC-on-HyperLiquid-for-Nexus-Data-Newsteller/README.md

 [1756080000, 1756684800, 1757289600, 1757894400, 1758499200, 1759104000, 1759708800, 1760313600, 1760918400, 1761523200, 1762128000, 1762732800, 1763337600, 1763942400, 1764547200, 1765152000, 1765756800, 1766361600, 1766966400, 1767571200, 1768176000, 1768780800, 1769385600, 1769990400, 1770595200, 1771200000, 1771804800, 1772409600, 1773014400, 1773619200, 1774224000, 1774828800, 1775433600, 1776038400, 1776643200, 1777248000, 1777852800, 1778457600, 1779062400, 1779667200, 1780272000, 1780876800, 1781481600]

 ```
-It run the query below and record the output a data frame.
+It run the query below
 ```sql
 WITH
 balances AS (